The Appleseed Cast

-The Appleseed Cast is an American rock band from Lawrence, Kansas.
-The band was founded in the early days of emo by singer-guitarist Christopher Crisci and drummer Louie Ruiz.
-The Appleseed Cast has steadily evolved over the release of eight full-length albums with Crisci as the main songwriter.
-The band has never broken up but the lineup has changed over the years.
-Currently the band's lineup includes Christopher Crisci, Ben Kimball, Nick Fredrickson and Sean Bergman.
+The Appleseed Cast is an American emo band from Lawrence, Kansas.
+It was founded in the early days of emo by singer-guitarist Christopher Crisci and drummer Louie Ruiz.
+The band has steadily evolved over the release of eight full-length albums, with Crisci serving as the main songwriter.
+It has a frequently rotating lineup, with Crisci being the only consistent member since the band's conception.
+Currently, the lineup includes Christopher Crisci, Ben Kimball, Nick Fredrickson and Sean Bergman.

 Major acclaim first came in the early 2000s that earned them a 9.0 from Pitchfork for their album set Low Level Owl Vol I and Vol II.
-The band have enjoyed continued high praise for their work on Two Conversations, Peregrine, Illumination Ritual, and others.
+The band received further acclaim for their work on Two Conversations, Peregrine, Illumination Ritual, and others.

 History

-Formation and debut
+Formation and influences

-The band formed in 1996 in Southern California with Crisci and Pillar joining bassist Jason Wickersheim and drummer Louie Ruiz under the name December's Tragic Drive (derived from lyrics of the song "Seven" by Sunny Day Real Estate).
-In 1998, the band – now billed as The Appleseed Cast - signed to Deep Elm Records out of New York — before relocating to North Carolina and released its debut album, The End of the Ring Wars.
+The band formed in 1997 in Southern California with Crisci and Aaron Pillar joining bassist Jason Wickersheim and drummer Louie Ruiz under the name December's Tragic Drive (derived from lyrics of the song "Seven" by Sunny Day Real Estate).
+In 1998, the band – now billed as The Appleseed Cast – signed to Deep Elm Records out of New York before relocating to North Carolina, and released its debut album, The End of the Ring Wars.

+Pillar said of the band's formative influences, "Early on, I think we were into Braid, Rainer Maria and Broken Hearts Are Blue, but I grew up on Depeche Mode and OMD, and I think [Crisci] was more of a Cure kid."
+He noted that the pair had a "shared love of [Led] Zeppelin and early U2", and cited Tortoise as an influence on the group throughout the 2000s.